RobertLeisner/Bodoconsult.AppInfrastructure/doc/Bodoconsult.App.Abstractions/README.md

 Bodoconsult.App.Abstractions
 ================

+# Overview

-# What does the library
+## What does the library

 Bodoconsult.App.Abstractions is a library with providing abstractions for basic functionality for multilayered monolithic applications like database based client server apps.
 It delivers the following main functionality:

+## How to use the library

+The source code contains NUnit test classes the following source code is extracted from.
+The samples below show the most helpful use cases for the library.

 # About us